An interview with Duncan So, the Director & Co-founder of The Burnout Clinic, Technologist and Humane Tech advocate.

 Duncan: Yeah.
 So I’ll give you sort of a secret sauce to the strategy we use in The Burnout Clinic.
-And so when it comes to burnout and I want to make a huge shout out to your audience as well, something to reach those who are listening to us, because you understand burnout recovery.
-So many people mistaken burnout prevention and recovery.
+And so when it comes to burnout and I want to make a huge shout-out to your audience as well, something to reach those who are listening to us because you understand burnout recovery.
+So many people mistake burnout prevention and recovery.
 Different functions, period.
 Right?
 If you want to be like an engineer, I want to be more of a practical side of things, recovery and prevention are very different practices.
 And so a big part of it is change management, it is required for both.

-Do we want to install new prevention practices or new recovering practices?
+Do we want to install new prevention practices or new recovery practices?
 And so, you know, our secret sauce because burnout is a nasty one, right?
-Burnout is sort of like like racism, right.
-As it gets so broad, it’s a systemic it’s systemic issue.
+Burnout is sort of like like racism, right?
+As it gets so broad, it’s systemic issue.
 Well, that’s what I love doing as an engineer, as an engineer I’m a systems change leader.
 I look at changing things really from the root of where the value systems lie and look at, you know, sort of big picture change.
 And that’s what I’ve been doing.
-Pre the burnout clinic, working with groups of the United nations and the British council and you know, the world economic forum, looking at these.
+Pre the burnout clinic, working with groups of the United Nations and the British Council and you know, the world economic forum, looking at these.

 Fundamental, like especially the fourth industrial revolution challenges, but flip side to that is that burnout it’s also a very individual problem just because when it comes to the anxiety, because of the fatigue, the exhaustion, the cynicism the performance efficacy, or the dark night of the soul that’s not a systemic issue.
 That’s actually a personal issue impacts not just your psychology is like your nervous system and all of your different human systems that makes sort of most people’s life a nightmare.